mihaelagrigore/Deep-Learning-Keras-Tensorflow-Resnet50-implementation/README.md

   ```
   and select your preferred training options.

-  To make predictions using a pre-trained model:
+  To make predictions using a pre-trained model, use the <a href='https://github.com/mihaelagrigore/Deep-Learning-Keras-Tensorflow-Resnet50-implementation/blob/441bb5891ed533dcabc7f214e4e9c3573acfd2c2/example_predict.py'>example_predict.py</a> script:
    ```
   example_predict.py --help
   ```